-Centralising spend data.
-Consolidating and centralising your spin the data makes it easier to track, log, and report.
+Centralizing spend data.
+Consolidating and centralizing your spin the data makes it easier to track, log, and report.
 If you find that the spend analysis shows it would be cheaper, there are also opportunities to outsource.

 Better supply chain management and supplier relationships.
-By helping to organise procurement team resources, it’s easier to build stronger relationships and gain a better understanding of how each category contributes to risk management.
+By helping to organize procurement team resources, it’s easier to build stronger relationships and gain a better understanding of how each category contributes to risk management.

 Better vendor risk management.
 Using category management, a company is better able to get an in-depth understanding of each of their vendors.
 By understanding the operational risks associated with a supplier, they can benchmark things so that when they deal with other suppliers in the category and subcategory, they know what they are dealing with.